Introduction

 This is probably the most important part of this whole thing because it can have a huge impact on your understanding of data and the factors that effect it.

 We’re not talking rocket science here by the way.
 Force data isn’t processed with magic!
 If you don’t believe me please check out the two Strength and Conditioning Journal articles that Shyam Chavda has put together on how to process your force data in spreadsheets.
-And if you have a system that will do this for you, make sure that the company is willing to share how the system does this or find another company.
+If you have a system that will do this for you, make sure that the company is willing to share how the system does this or find another company.

 Decipher